 Procedure for application:

-Each neighborhood/homeowners’ association wishing to apply for funding will submit the application form to Neighborhood Services by the established deadline (TBD).
-Late or incomplete applications will not be reviewed.
-Applications will be processed through site plan review and then reviewed by city staff representing all city departments and/or divisions.
+Send the application with an original signature and attachments to Neighborhood Services by Monday, August 12, 2013 at 5:00 p.m.
+This date is not a postmarked deadline, late or incomplete applications will not be reviewed.
+Applications will be processed through Preliminary Site Plan Review and then reviewed by a panel of city staff representing all city departments and/or divisions.
 Staff will make recommendations for funding to the City Council.
 The City Council will review the recommendations during an Issue Review Session and formally vote on the funding amounts at a formal City Council meeting.
-Grant applicants will be notified of funding decisions in writing.
+Grant applicants will be notified of funding decisions and requirements in writing.